Motco/blog/HTML.md

 ### 1. <a name="jp1">HTML</a>
-> **Hpertext Markup Language** is the standard markup language for creating web pages and web applications.
+> - **Hpertext Markup Language** is the standard markup language for creating web pages and web applications.
 > With **Cascading Style Sheets(CSS)** and **JavaScript** it forms a traid of cornerstone technologies for the *World Wide Web*.
 > Web browsers receive **HTML** documents from a web server or from local storage and render
 > them into multimedia web pages.
 > <br/><br/>
-> **HTML** elements are the building blocks of **HTML** pages, and delineated by tags,written using angle brackets.
+> - **HTML** elements are the building blocks of **HTML** pages, and delineated by tags,written using angle brackets.
 > Tags such as `<img />` and `<input />` introduce content into the page directly.
 Others such as `<p>...</p>` surround and
 > provide information about document text and may include other tags as sub-elements.
 Browsers do not display the **HTML**
 > tags, but use them to interpret the content of the page.

 ### <a name="jp2">XML</a>
-> **Extensible Markup Language** is a markup language that defines a set of rules for
-> encoding documents in a format that is both human-readable and machine-readable through
+> - **Extensible Markup Language** is a markup language that defines a set of rules for encoding documents in a format that
-> use of tags that can be created and defined by users.Much like natural languages,**XML** can
+> is both human-readable and machine-readable through use of tags that can be created and defined by users.
-> grow when users creat new elements and agree on what they mean,which makes **XML** more
-> broadly to capture intent and semantically deeper than a nonextensible markup language such as **HTML**.
 > <br/><br/>
+> - Much like natural languages,**XML** can grow when users creat new elements and agree on what they mean,`which makes **XML** more broadly to capture intent and semantically deeper than a nonextensible markup language such as **HTML**.`
 > In addtion,**HTML** is useful for display of content;often **HTML** is used to display **XML** content
 > after transformation with **XSL**(*Extensible Stylesheet Language is used to refer to a family of language
 > used to transform and render **XML** documents*).